 MySQL database-level encryption is overall secure, easy to implement and adds little overhead.
 Among its limitations, it does not offer per-user granularity, and it cannot protect against a malicious root user (who can read the keyring file).
 Also, database-level encryption cannot protect data in RAM.

 MySQL Enterprise Transparent Data Encryption

-In addition to the generic database-level encryption just described, users of “select Commercial Editions” of MySQL Enterprise can also leverage Transparent Data Encryption (TDE).
+In addition to the generic database-level encryption just discussed, users of “select Commercial Editions” of MySQL Enterprise can also leverage Transparent Data Encryption (TDE).
 This feature encrypts data automatically, in real-time, before writing it to disk; and decrypts it automatically when reading it from disk.

 TDE is “transparent” to users and applications in that it doesn’t require code, schema or data type changes.
 Developers and DBAs can encrypt/decrypt previously unencrypted MySQL tables with this approach.
 It uses database caching to improve performance and can be implemented without taking databases offline.

 Besides TDE, MySQL Enterprise Edition 5.6 and newer offers encryption functions based on the OpenSSL library, which expose OpenSSL capabilities at the SQL level.
 By calling these functions, mySQL Enterprise applications can perform the following operations

 - Improve data protection with public-key asymmetric cryptography, which is increasingly advocated as hackers’ ability to crack hashed passwords increases